 Although IP risk and regulatory risk are somewhat important, they are overshadowed by execution risk.

 Here we are evaluating the team, the plans for technology development/production at scale/sales marketing & distribution etc. – the potential of the team to achieve great things!
 Business plans often change in response to market conditions.
 So this is a highly subjective judgment.
 But it does require meeting with the team.
 Because this is so important, at Propel(x) we host investor calls where the team makes an on camera pitch and fields questions for 60 minutes.
 Our investor calls happen most Fridays.
-These are lively discussions where investors, startup and experts participate – the startup management responds to a range of questions.
+These are lively discussions where investors, technology startup and experts participate – the startup management responds to a range of questions.
 All calls are recorded and are available on our website.

 Assuming everything looks great, there is still the matter of being able to make money from an investment.
 The ability to make money depends on many stars aligning – low valuation at investment, high exit multiples, favorable terms of investment, favorable future terms from other investors etc. All of the details are beyond the scope of this post!
 However, an important point is to gauge exit potential – what is the chance that this company will be acquired or will go public for lots of money?
-Because this is so hard to gauge, we use a simple technique as a proxy: we try to quickly list at least 5 companies that would acquire our startup.
+Because this is so hard to gauge, we use a simple technique as a proxy: we try to quickly list at least 5 companies that would acquire our technology startup.
 If we can think of 5 companies that would acquire our startup, then it is presumably creating something valuable.
 If, on the other hand, we cannot think of anybody who would acquire our startup, then it is a much harder sell!

 Overall, our framework for diligence on deep technology startups comes in handy to quickly gauge companies.
 It also helps us to structure our conversations with experts, customers and the management to ensure we are being systematic and exhaustive.